Thinking about buying a new mattress? How hard can it be, right?

-This is arguably the most important thing to look for in every bed.
-Build material will determine longevity, comfort, cooling, and firmness.
-Cheap materials can cause the bed to sag quickly, and it will have more heat retention.
+This is arguably some of the most important things to look for in every bed.
+Build material should determine longevity, comfort, cooling, and firmness.
+Cheap materials can cause the bed to sag quickly, and it can have more heat retention.
 Natural materials, without chemicals or fire retardants, are a huge plus, especially for children.

 A few things to look for: